Microkubes/microkubes-website/docs/Deployments.md

 minikube start
 ```

 **Note:** Minikube is not recommended for production use.
-If you have an existing cluster or prefer production ready cluster such as [GCP kubernetes cluster](GCP.md), skip this command.
+If you have an existing cluster or prefer production ready cluster such as [GCP GKE](GCP.md) or [AWS EKS](AWS-EKS.md), skip this command and look at those documents instead.

 2. Create keys for authorization servers: